arista-eosext/PingCheck/README.md

     - HOLDUP is the number of iterations to wait before declaring all hosts down.
 Default is 1
     - SOURCE is the source interface (as instantiated to the kernel) to generate the pings fromself.
       This is optional.
 Default is to use RIB/FIB route to determine which interface to use as sourceself.
+    - VRF is the name of the VRF in which to source the pings.
+This is optional.
+For default VRF, no need to specify this option.
     - PINGTIMEOUT is the ICMP ping timeout in seconds.
 Default value is 2 seconds.
 ```